parts/6.05.EnumeratorIssues-CCB.md

 short i = red; // implicit conversion

-C++ does not support implicit conversion of a scoped enum to an int, hence, operations such as ++, +, < and enums used as array indices require explicit definitions.
+C++ does not support implicit conversion of a scoped enum to other types, hence, operations (such as arithmetic operations) must be explicitly provided.

 6.5.2 Avoidance mechanisms for language users